-The MTA is launching an ambitious project called the Bus Stop Cleaning Program to clean the 18,000 stops in L.A.
+The MTA today deployed another work crew as part of an ambitious project called the Bus Stop Cleaning Program to clean the 18,000 stops in L.A.
 County serviced by its buses.

-"Historically, upkeep of bus stops has not been MTA's responsibility, but we believe our customers deserve a clean and pleasant environment where they make their bus connections," said MTA CEO Joseph E. Drew.
-"This is an important addition to our extensive Customer First campaign which is aimed at providing better service to the transit riding public."
+"Historically, upkeep of bus stops has not been MTA's responsibility, but we believe our customers deserve a clean and pleasant environment where they make their bus connections," said MTA Interim CEO Linda Bohlinger.
+"This is an important addition to our pledge of improved service for the transit riding public."

-Beginning December 3, a crew of six will take to the streets to work on bus stops where the need is greatest.
+The crew of six will take to the streets five days per week to work on bus stops where the need is greatest.
 They'll pull up weeds, remove trash, clean sidewalks, and even remove graffiti on adjacent buildings with the permission of building owners.
-The first group of streets they'll tackle will include Van Nuys Boulevard, Slauson Avenue, Broadway, Valley Boulevard, Venice Boulevard, Vermont Avenue and Florence Avenue.
+They'll tackle bus stops on streets including Van Nuys Boulevard, Slauson Avenue, Broadway, Valley Boulevard, Venice Boulevard, Vermont Avenue and Florence Avenue.